Updated 16 hours ago

 If your utility company offers net metering and you have grid-connected solar, with or without a battery, any solar electricity that you produce that you don’t use (or store in your battery) is sent to the grid.
 With net metering, your utility will pay you for that electricity you send, which lowers your electric bill.

-To keep track of how much electricity your solar panels produce versus how much electricity you use from the utility, a special electric meter, called a ‘net meter’, is required.
+A special electric meter, called a' net meter, ' is required to keep track of how much electricity your solar panels produce versus how much electricity you use from the utility.

 Since they aren’t connected to the utility, off-grid solar systems do not need a net meter.